 When you start writing a grant proposal, you might begin drafting it as a Word document, using whatever fonts you like best and perhaps retaining custom margin settings you’ve used in the past.
 Or maybe you work as part of a team, and each contributor prefers different fonts and line spacing, which produces a document containing a variety of styles.
 Eventually, and sometimes with a great deal of effort, these individual choices will need to be revised so there is a uniform use of fonts, text styles, spelling, and formatting throughout the document.

-A style sheet is a useful tool to capture your (or your organization’s) preferences for how to handle basic style questions.
+A style sheet is a useful tool to capture your (or your organization’s) preferences for handling basic style questions.
 The style sheet is not exhaustive—it won’t replace a style guide such as The Chicago Manual of Style—but it should cover many of the common style questions that affect how a document looks.
-Your employer may already have developed a style sheet to ensure uniformity across the various types of publications it produces.
+Your employer may already have a style sheet to ensure uniformity across the various types of publications it produces.
 If your employer does not have a style sheet, it is worth taking time early in the proposal process to create one that incorporates not only basic style elements but also the specific requirements for the grant application you're working on.